boostercloud/booster/docs/README.md

 #### The projection function
 A `Projection` is a method decorated with the `@Projects` decorator that, given a new entity value and (optionally) the current read model state, generate a new read model value.

-Read models can be projected from multiple [entities](#4-entities-and-reducers) as soon as they share some common key called `joinKey`.
-The `joinKey` is an entity field used to join data for projections.
-Read models can be considered as reactive join operations that can listen to different entities that has common fields between them.
+Read models can be projected from one or more [entities](#4-entities-and-reducers) as soon as all the entities involved have one field with the same semantics that can be used as a join key (usually an identifier or a reference to other entity).
+A join key in Booster is similar to join keys in relational databases, so you could see Read Models as reactive join operations that you can use to build data aggregates.
+When an entity is updated, Booster uses the join key to find the right read model instance, so all entities that share the same join key value will trigger the projections of the same read model.
+When defining a projection with the `@Projects` decorator, it's required to set the field name of the join key in each entity.
 Let's see an example:
 ```typescript
 @ReadModel
 export class UserReadModel {